Want to capture the perfect landscape photo? Head to these spots and you’re bound to snap a beauty.

 If you don’t have a 4WD, you can park at the Cobbler Hill Picnic Area and take the Blowhole Beach Hiking trail.
 This hike may seem easy on the way down, but on the return climb the incline is steep.

-Top tip: Share your Deep Creek Conservation Park images on Instagram using #deepcreekconservationpark
+Top tip: Share your Deep Creek National Park images on Instagram using #deepcreekconservationpark

 9. Escarpment Lookout, Kanku-Breakaways Conservation Park